Old Quarter, Hanoi: Historical architecture

 Characteristic of the Old Quarter is the ancient architecture of the commercial area.
 Most of the historic houses there are shophouses with slanted tile roofs, of which the side facing the street used to be used as entrance to the shop inside.
 Houses of this type were mostly built in the 18th and 19th centuries — before that most houses had thatched roofs.

-Since the end of the 20th century, the number of traditional houses have been dwindling in number.
+Since the end of the 20th century, the number of traditional houses have been dwindling in number as demolitions and rebuildings continue.